Calories in Tuna Rolled in Seawood and Sunshine, Garnished with Ginger, Wasabi and Soy Sauce Hoso Maki

 ✅ Clean Ingredients

-No artificial preservatives, sweeteners, colours, emulsifiers, flavour enhancers, or synthetic fortification agents were detected in the ingredient list for Tuna Rolled in Seawood and Sunshine, Garnished with Ginger, Wasabi and Soy Sauce Hoso Maki, Tuna.
+No artificial preservatives, sweeteners, colours, emulsifiers, flavour enhancers, or synthetic fortification agents were detected in the ingredient list for Tuna Rolled in Seawood and Sunshine, Garnished with Ginger, Wasabi and Soy Sauce Hoso Maki.
 This does not guarantee the food is unprocessed or free from all additives — always read the full ingredient label.

 🤖 AI Nutrition Coach